 The Value That Self-Playing Media Communicates

-Whether self-playing media is embedded in direct mail, signage, POS (Point-of-Sale), promotional products, packaging or sales/after-sale collateral it both enhances the delivery and impact of the message and conveys the value that the brand places on communicating directly with its customers.
+Whether self-playing media is embedded in direct mail, signage, POS (Point of Sale) displays, promotional products, packaging or sales/after-sale collateral it both enhances the delivery and impact of the message and conveys the value that the brand places on communicating directly with its customers.

 Brand Advocacy and Sampling